SteveCara/TrafficSignClassifier/README.md

 ## Model Building

 I compiled and trained a deep convolutional neural network model using Keras.
-I compiled the model using the 'Adam' optimiser and a learning rate of 0.0001 using a 'Sequential' approach with the following layers.
+I compiled the model using the 'Adam' optimiser and a learning rate of 0.0001 using a 'Sequential' approach with the following layer structure.

 - **convolutional layer**
 - **pooling layer**